swhsiang/comfyui-tutorial-agent/docs/tutor-agent-tech-design-doc.md

 7. **Display Response**: The chatbot interface displays the response to the user in the chat window.

 ## Data Flow

+### Video Processing Flow
+1. **Video Input**: The YouTube video is provided as input to the system.
+2. **Transcript Generation**: Google Gemini processes the video and generates a transcript using the provided prompt.
+3. **Metadata Extraction**: Extract metadata from the video, including timestamps and speaker identification.
+4. **Data Storage**: The generated transcript, metadata, and transcript summary are stored in the vector database.

+### Chatbot Interaction Flow
 1. **User Query**: The user types a question into the chatbot interface.
 2. **NLP Processing**: The query is sent to the NLP service, which processes the query and determines the intent.
 3. **Data Retrieval**: Based on the intent, the backend queries the vector database and other data sources to retrieve relevant information.